Team building: does it really pay out?

 To look into when choosing a team-building activity

 Your goal (what do you want to achieve with your event: improve communication?
 Solve conflicts?
 Improve cohesion?
 Just have fun?)

-The provider (can they advise you on options that best suit you? how do they work? can they make a fun and memorable event? can they make the link between the TB activity and the challenges your team faces in the office? )
+The provider (can they advise you on options that best suit you?
+How do they work?
+Can they make a fun and memorable event?
+Can they make the link between the corporate team building activity and the challenges your team faces in the office? )

-Aim to organise team building events at least once a year, this gives your staff something to look forward to and stimulates performance.
+Aim to organize team building activities and events at least once a year, this gives your staff something to look forward to and stimulates performance.

-Many organisations organise their yearly event during the months when work is less intense (usually around summer).
+Many organizations organize their yearly event during the months when work is less intense (usually around summer).

-Something to bear in mind when organising your next team building
+Something to bear in mind when organizing your next team building